Skip to main content

 Timber FAQs for Beginners: Everything You Need to Know About Wood

-If you're new to working with timber, it's normal to feel overwhelmed.
-Wood seems simple—but in reality, it behaves in complex ways.
-It expands, shrinks, absorbs moisture, and varies greatly depending on species.
+If you're new to working with timber, it's normal to feel a bit lost at first.
+Wood seems simple—it's been used for thousands of years, after all—but in reality, it behaves in surprisingly complex ways.
+It expands, shrinks, absorbs moisture, and varies greatly depending on species, where it was grown, and even how it was cut.

-This guide answers the most common beginner questions clearly and practically, so you can start working with timber confidently and avoid costly errors.
+This guide answers the most common beginner questions clearly and practically, so you can start working with timber with a bit more confidence and avoid the mistakes that trip most people up early on.
+Think of it as a conversation with someone who's already made those mistakes, so you don't have to.

 1 What Is Timber Exactly?

-• Rough timber – freshly cut, minimal processing
+• Rough timber – freshly cut, minimal processing, often still wet and heavy

-• Processed timber – planed, dried, ready to use
+• Processed timber – planed, dried, and ready to use for most projects

-• Engineered timber – manufactured products like plywood or MDF
+• Engineered timber – manufactured products like plywood, MDF, or glulam beams, designed for consistency

 Simple Definition